 My Climate Valentine -- Becomes a love song to a very special planet.
 "Is your figure less than Greek?
 Is your jetstream getting weak?
 When we change you week by week, are we smart?"

 My Unembraceable You -- Recasts "Embraceable You" as a love song to the environment, which is constantly embracing us, but can be logistically difficult to embrace back.
 "How could what is all around me ever leave me, never do, my unembraceable you."

 There's a Road -- John Denver co-wrote "Country Roads" in 1970, the same year as the first Earthday.
-Our climate-adapted lyrics turn it into an anthem for the electric car, powered with renewable energy.
+Climate-adapted lyrics turn it into an anthem for the electric car, powered with renewable energy.
 "There's a road we can take, to the place we belong.
 West Virginia, keep your mountains.
 Let the sun take us home."

 If We Only Had a Brain -- From Wizard of Oz.
 "Oh the oceans wouldn't be risin', and continents downsizin'--a future full of pain.
 We'd have listened to Al's story, taken heed of allegory, if we only had a brain."

 I Should Care -- How many lyrics completely change the song's meaning in the last two words?
 "Maybe we won't find a planet as lovely as you, but I should care, and I do."